impodog/PourUPScript/README.md

 To tell if the library works, build *pups_Lib_Tests* using CMake and run the executable.

-## Using Puppyscript
+## Using PuppyScript

-Puppyscript is a extension to PourUPScript and is much easier to use.
+PuppyScript is a extension to PourUPScript and is much easier to use.

-To use Puppyscript, you'll need Python(tested on 3.11, need to be at least 3.10)
+To use PuppyScript, you'll need Python(tested on 3.11, need to be at least 3.10)

-A Puppyscript compiler is given under ./puppyscript, just simply run "python main.py (file) [--output, -o output_path]" to compile Puppyscript
+A PuppyScript compiler is given under ./puppyscript, just simply run "python main.py (file) [--output, -o output_path]" to compile Puppyscript

+Also, an alternative to PuppyScript is given under ./puppyscript/cpp-puppy, which is a C++ implementation of PuppyScript.

+You may compile it with CMake and use it in (almost) the same way as the Python version.

 To learn more, see ./learn under the root library (just open those files with your favortite text editor).